maryam-andalib/arima-forecasting/README.md

 # arima-forecasting
-Forecasting San Francisco incident rate using ARIMA
+Forecasting San Francisco incident rate using ARIMA and SARIMAX